The Gerber Foundation

 Overview

-Established in 1952 by Daniel Gerber, Sr. and Gerber Products Company as the Gerber Baby Foods Fund, The Gerber Foundation became a separately endowed private foundation in 1994 when Gerber Products sold to Sandoz Ltd. With total net assets of approximately $85.8 million, the foundation has awarded $123 million to recipients worldwide.
-The foundation's mission is to enhance the quality of life of infants and young children in nutrition, care, and development, with priority given to projects focused on children from the first year before birth to three years of age.
+Established in 1952 by Daniel Gerber, Sr. and Gerber Products Company as the Gerber Baby Foods Fund, The Gerber Foundation became a separately endowed private foundation in 1994 when Gerber Products sold to Sandoz Ltd. With total assets of approximately $96.4 million (per 2023 990-PF filing), the foundation's mission is to enhance the quality of life of infants and young children in nutrition, care, and development, with priority given to projects focused on children from the first year before birth to three years of age.
 Approximately 70% of the foundation's grantmaking supports applied research on health and nutritional issues affecting infants and young children.
-The foundation awards 10-15 research grants annually and distributes approximately $3.5-4.2 million in total grants each year.
+The foundation awards 10–15 research grants annually and distributes approximately $3.8–4.3 million in total grants each year.

 Funding Priorities